alecksandr26/unittest-c/README.md

     return 0;
 }
 ```
-5. Finally, ompile the code with the ***flags mentioned in the previous section***([How to write Test Cases?](https://github.com/alecksandr26/unittest-c#how-to-write-test-cases)) and run the executable.
+5. Compile the code with the ***flags mentioned in the previous section*** ([How to write Test Cases?](https://github.com/alecksandr26/unittest-c#how-to-write-test-cases)) and run the executable.
 You should see an output similar to this:
 ```C
 [term] $ cc mytestfile.c -lunittest -lexcept
 [term] $ ./a.out